medema-group/bgc-viewer/README.md

 A viewer for biosynthetic gene cluster data.

+You are reading the development README.
+There are a few other READMEs:
-This is the development README.
-The README for end-users is here: [backend/README.md](backend/README.md) (it's the readme of the Python package)
+- The README for end-users: [backend/README.md](backend/README.md) (it's the readme of the Python package)
+- The README for users of the bgc-viewer-components: [frontend/README.md](frontend/README.md) (the readme of the npm package with web components)

 ## Project Structure